alexsohn1126/CanuckCarto/README.md

 Make sure to `chmod +x *.sh` to allow the scripts to run.

+1. (Optional) Download and run your own Overpass API instance.
+Check [OSM wiki on installing and running](https://wiki.openstreetmap.org/wiki/Overpass_API/Installation) Overpass API.
-1. (Optional) Run `fetchData.sh`
+2. (Optional) Run `fetchData.sh`

-- If some queries failed, you can retry queries by running `retryQuery.sh`, with the path to `.overpassql` files as arguments (as many as you want)

-2. Run `processData.sh`.
+3. (Optional) Run `processData.sh`.
-3. Run `npm install` to download all the necesary packages
+4. Run `npm install` to download all the necesary packages
-4. Run `npm run dev`.
+5. Run `npm run dev`.
 Now, you should be able to access `localhost:5173` to access the website.

 This app uses Leaflet along with React.
 It uses this amazing package called [React Leaflet](https://react-leaflet.js.org/), which provides React components for Leaflet maps.

 During the development, I have extensively used [Devenv](https://devenv.sh/) to manage project dependencies and scripts.
 This should be optional for developing or running this project locally.
 But just make sure that you have the packages installed in `devenv.nix`, under `packages` (such as `jq`).

-I used shell scripts to automatically download and format data from [Overpass API](https://overpass-api.de/).
-It takes the list of shops in `./data/american_shops.json`, and separates it into chunks of 5 names per query, and we run them parallel so it goes faster.
-It is currently set to 4 parallel commands at the same time, but if you want to, you can increase it.
-However, I did encounter a rate limit error when I tried running 5 or more curl commands parallelly.

 ## Contributing